ionify/about/README.md

 ## api

-[**ionify:** ion implemented for you](https://api.ionify.net), is a flexible, unobtrusive & novel api for defining, discovering, composing & interacting with discrete units of data & behavior via [**ion:** invoked object notation](./ions/ion.md):
+[**ionify:** ion implemented for you](https://api.ionify.net), is a flexible, unobtrusive & novel api for defining, discovering & interacting with discrete units of data & behavior via [**ion:** invoked object notation](./ions/ion.md):